 That way it’ll be cooled down a bit by the time you add it to your buttercream.

 No you don’t have too.
 It does add a little extra chocolate flavor, but you can just make it using the cocoa powder if you want.

 ***I write recipes using volume (cups) measurements because here in the U.S., this is what people are used to seeing and using.
 For weight in metric measurements, click the ‘metric’ button under the ingredients in the recipe card.
 The weights are converted by a program, not me, and it’s a best guess.
 Please note that because I develop recipes using ‘cups’ I can’t guarantee that weighing the ingredients will produce the exact same results.

 Double Chocolate Buttercream

 - Melt the semi-sweet chocolate and set aside to cool a bit.

-- Add in the cocoa and beat on low until combined, then on medium until well incorporated.
+- Add in the cocoa powder and beat on low until combined, then on medium until well incorporated.
 Scrape down the sides of the bowl and mix again.

 - Add in 3 cups of powdered sugar.
 Beat on low until combined, then on medium until fully incorporated.

 - Add 2 tablespoons of milk plus the last 3 cups of powdered sugar.
-Beat on low until combined, then on medium until full incorporated.
+Beat on low until combined, then on medium until fully incorporated.
 Scrape down the sides of the bowl, then mix again.
 (If it's too thick at this point, add another tablespoon or two of milk and mix.)